motorcycle 101 guides

 Even when you have finally gotten your motorcycle rolling, focus on what is right in front of you instead of looking ahead to your final destination.
 Especially if you have a passenger whose well-being is in your hands while swerving along the busy roads.

 You may be feeling a bit overwhelmed by all the factors you have to take into consideration when both on and off your motorcycle.
-But just as lane splitting becoming legal in the near future will open avenues for motorcyclists in Montana, you just have to take it all in stride and just be careful while enjoying the experience of riding a motorcycle.
+But you just have to take it all in stride and just be careful while enjoying the experience of riding a motorcycle.

 Reading next